lcalem/picard-sugar/README.md

 # Picard sugar crawler

-- Crawls french frozen products shop Picard's website to find products with the least amound of sugar
+- Crawls french frozen products shop Picard's website to find products with the least amount of sugar
 - Products without nutritional information on the webpage are ignored but logged.
 - **Output:** csv file with ordered products by ascending order of sugar content per 100g / ml of product.
 - **Usage:** `python3 picard_sugar.py`